 - Facilitating Program Access

-- Explain the major concepts and principles of equal opportunity and benefit within the Program Access standard.
+- Explain the principles of equal opportunity and benefit within the program access standard.

 - Identify methods of program access implementation.

 - Describe how program access benefits a variety of individuals.